 - Backend as a service: SAP Cloud Platform Backend service (beta)

 These services run in a serverless environment, meaning it is SAP as cloud provider (and not you) who is responsible for managing and dynamically scaling the resources required for your applications.
 Resource utilization is closely monitored and caters for micro-billing meaning you pay only for the resources your applications use.
 Pay-per-use details are published with global availability of each service and do not apply to beta releases.

-SAP Enterprise Messaging service allows you to send and receive messages reliably using open standards and protocols.
+SAP Event Mesh service allows you to send and receive messages reliably using open standards and protocols.
 You can decouple application logic, develop micro services and support event-driven architecture.

 - Connect applications and services seamlessly